 A list will be sent home each week in your child's Home Spelling Book for you to practise with your child at home.
-The list will contain 10 words appropriate to the childs individual spelling level, included in these 10 words will be a selction from the list above.
+The list will contain 10 words appropriate to the childs individual spelling level and 3-5 bonus words from the list above.

 They will be tested on these words each week; these will be completed in the back of their Home Spelling Book for you to see.

-Home Spellings will be sent home on a Friday and children will be tested on them on the following Friday.
+Home Spellings will be set on a Monday and children will be tested on them on the Friday.